 - Each tipi has a table with 2 benches in front of the tent.

-- BBQ facilities are available, reservations are necessary.
+- BBQ facilities are available (only with charcoal), reservations are necessary.

 - It is necessary to bring a good, warm sleeping bag, a pillow and for extra comfort an inflatable mattress.

 - There is a natural (gravel) ground in the tipi.
 Inside there is a wooden board with an camping matt / gym-mattress.